El Capo (album)

 El Capo is the seventh studio album by American rapper Jim Jones.
-It was released on May 31, 2019 via Jim Jones' Vamp Life, Jay-Z's Roc Nation and EMPIRE Distribution.
+It was released on May 31, 2019 via Jim Jones' Vamp Life and EMPIRE Distribution.
 Produced entirely by The Heatmakerz, it features guest appearances from Marc Scibilia, Cam'ron, Trav, Ball Greezy, Benny the Butcher, Conway the Machine, Curren$y, Dave East, Drama, Fabolous, Fat Joe, Fred the Godson, Guordan Banks, Jadakiss, Juelz Santana, Maino, Philthy Rich, Rain910 and Rick Ross.

 The deluxe edition of the album was released on November 27, 2020 with fifteen extra songs.